 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.

-In addition to a detailed history, Dr. Krueger, Dr. Lenox and Dr. Welch will assess the anatomic relationships in the maxillofacial region.
-With 3D imaging analysis, Dr. Krueger, Dr. Lenox and Dr. Welch can ascertain the level of obstruction.
+In addition to a detailed history, Dr. Krueger, Dr. Lenox and Dr. Peterson will assess the anatomic relationships in the maxillofacial region.
+With 3D imaging analysis, Dr. Krueger, Dr. Lenox and Dr. Peterson can ascertain the level of obstruction.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study may be recommended to monitor an individual overnight.